kaylamochizuki/cse15l-lab-reports/Week1LabReport.md

 ## PART 3: Trying Some Commands

 - To make a new directory, use: mkdir
-	- To name the directory: mkdir <name>
+	- To name the directory: mkdir name_you_want
 - To look at all the files in the directory, use: ls
 - To find what file you are currently in, use: pwd
 - To change what file you are currently located in, use: cd
-- To print out the contents of a file, use: cat <file>
+- To print out the contents of a file, use: cat file_name

 ## PART 4: Moving files with scp